OfficeDev/teams-toolkit-samples/faq-plus/docs/deploy-qna-maker-services.md

 	* Azure Search
 	* QnA Maker

- Click [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=logic-apps,cognitive-services,search,monitor) o check up-to-date list.
+ Click [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=logic-apps,cognitive-services,search,monitor) to check up-to-date list.

 5. Enter a "Base Resource Name", which the template uses to generate names for the other resources.
 * The app service names `[Base Resource Name]-config`, and `[Base Resource Name]-qnamaker` must be available.
 For example, if you select `contosofaqplus` as the base name, the names `contosofaqplus-config`, and `contosofaqplus-qnamaker` must be available (not taken); otherwise, the deployment will fail with a conflict error.